top of page

 Preposition "wegen"

-The preposition "wegen" (because of) is used to indicate a reason or cause.
-It is followed by the genitive case.
+“Wegen” is used to give a reason and is followed by the genitive.

 Example: Wegen des schlechten Wetters bleiben wir zu Hause.
 (Because of the bad weather, we are staying at home.)